 Features That Drive Budget

-Commerce features look familiar, but the implementation depth varies sharply.
+Commerce features look familiar, but implementation depth varies sharply.
 A product catalog can be a simple table with images, or it can include variants, bundles, filters, merchandising rules, inventory thresholds, SEO pages, import tools, moderation, and search tuning.
 Checkout can be a basic gateway form, or it can include coupons, wallets, saved addresses, shipping rules, taxes, invoices, abandoned-cart recovery, and fraud handling.

 |---|---|---|---|